 I used to be intimidated at the thought of making something as fancy as Creme Brulee, but my friend Honoree convinced me it was easy and something I just had to do.
 That was 7 years ago.
-She even bought me a set of ramekins for my birthday that year to push me onto the ”Creme Brulee is Life,” train.
+She even bought me a set of ramekins for my birthday that year to push me onto the ”Creme Brulee is Life” train.

 So, at that point all I needed was a torch.
 My husband gave me one, similar to this one, for my birthday that same year.
 (FYI you have to order the butane gas separately).
 Now here is the crazy part.
-I put off making it because the one recipe I had looked at said I needed raw course sugar for the top.
-I didn’t have any of that and 7 years ago we were on a real tight budget so I just didn’t buy any of that there fancy sugar.
+I put off making it because the one recipe I had looked at said I needed raw coarse sugar for the top.
+I didn’t have any of that and 7 years ago we were on a real tight budget so I just didn’t buy any of their fancy sugar.

 My torch sat up on the top shelf of the cupboard where things go to be forgotten about.
 It was truly forgotten for a good 4 years or so.
 The ramekins on the other hand were used for all kinds of things.
-I love using them for these individual fruit crisp desserts and I always used/use them to put things like diced onion, and jalapeno in when we have taco’s.
+I love using them for these individual fruit crisp desserts and I always used/use them to put things like diced onion, and jalapeno in when we have tacos.
 They have also been used in many of the photos you see here on Real Life Dinner.

 Even though they haven’t been used as often for Creme Brulee as I thought they would, every time I use them I think of my sweet friend who now lives on the other side of the country, and everything I make in them tastes like love!
 Such a sweet gift from one foodie to another!